rsta2/circle-docs/docs/devices/device-management.rst

 	Returns the total byte size of a block device, or ``(u64) -1`` on failure.
 This method is only implemented for block devices, character devices always return failure.

+.. cpp:function:: virtual int CDevice::IOCtl (unsigned long ulCmd, void *pData)

+	Invokes the I/O control command ``ulCmd`` of the device with the command specific data ``pData``. ``pData`` can be used to return command specific data too.
+Returns zero on success, or an error code on failure.
+This method is currently not used in Circle itself, and has been defined for user extensions.

 .. cpp:function:: virtual boolean CDevice::RemoveDevice (void)

 	Requests the remove of a device from the system for pseudo plug-and-play.
 This is only implemented for USB devices (e.g. for USB mass-storage devices).
 Returns ``TRUE`` on the successful removal of the device.